Mdmanish/Mdmanish/README.md

 ## 🧑‍💻 About Me

-I am a dedicated **Software Developer** with over 1.5 years of experience in building scalable web applications using **Python** and **Django**.
+I am a dedicated **Software Developer** with over 2 years of experience in building scalable web applications using **Python** and **Django**.
 My passion for coding is matched by my expertise in **Data Structures and Algorithms**, having solved 800+ questions to enhance my problem-solving skills.
 I'm always eager to learn and grow, currently diving deep into **Django Channels** and WebSockets.

 - 🌱 I’m currently learning **Django WebSockets**.
 - 💼 I work at **HackerKernel**.
-- 🔙 Previously, I worked at **HomeLane**.
+- 🔙 Previously, I worked at **MountBlue Technologies**.
 - 🔭 I’m currently working on an **AI Hub** for education and **Student App** features.
 - 🛠 I specialize in creating efficient, optimized code with a focus on **API development** and **backend architecture**.
 - 💻 I’m open to **freelancing opportunities**.